David Robertson //

 The era of post-structural adjustment policies brings us to the final “C;” commercialization.
 One important driver of the rise of global health metrics is the ongoing insertion of international health into financial markets.
 As the field of global health has expanded there has been a concomitant rise of investment in global health sectors.
 While previously largely limited to the pharmaceutical sector, investment in areas that used to be conceived as public health domains continues to grow and is driving an increasing reliance on metrics as the sine qua non of accountability.
 The Bill and Melinda Gates Foundation, founded in 1999, has been at the forefront of investments in public-private partnerships prioritizing a logic of financial accountability.
 Accountability to this standard is largely measured using new metrics like the DALY, which just-so-happen to fit the forms of reasoning of financial investors looking for potentially profitable investments.

-Metrics are not, of course, a financial conspiracy against the global poor, but as a means of summarizing health problems and outcomes and holding recipients accountable they are more amenable to financial investors than other forms of representation.
+Metrics are not, of course, a financial conspiracy against the global poor.
+However, as a means of summarizing health problems and outcomes and holding recipients accountable, they are more amenable to financial investors than other forms of representation.
 Moreover, as future funding is linked to metrics through accountability, obtaining “good” numbers can become a leading priority, thereby displacing other healthcare priorities.
 As Vincanne Adams has written:

 Increasingly, doing good global health means setting up one’s intervention as a laboratory study in which the ability to get good data – of sufficient quality, sufficient quantity, and demonstrating fidelity of method – matters as much if not more than the health problem that is being studied.

 Like any other instrument put to use in the pursuit of health, metrics can offer valuable insights into the spread of the global burden of disease.
 But when we look past the numbers at the much messier and mundane nature of their production, we see that this surface precision conceals a much more complicated picture.
 ‘It is when we fail to recognize them as partial, created, fallible stories’, writes Wendland, ‘that the metrics of global health are especially troubling.’